-Whittaker says that pre-hab and strength and conditioning is a huge part of avoiding injuries during MMA training.
+Whittaker says that pre-hab and strength and conditioning play a huge part of avoiding injuries during MMA training.
 It’s all about making sure the little muscles are connected well and strong enough to take on the training.

-Most importantly though, “you can’t just jumping into the training that I do; you need to build into it gradually,” says Whittaker.
+Most importantly though, “you can’t just go jumping into the training that I do; you need to build into it gradually,” says Whittaker.

 “Hit them consistently and make sure you’re limber where they need to be.”

-“I have a written program from my high performance coach and he makes sure my sessions meet my loads.
+“I have a written program from my high-performance coach and he makes sure my sessions meet my loads.
 Looking at the spreadsheets he can see that I’m not training too hard, I’m getting enough rest, recovery and hitting skill gaps.”

 How To Stay Motivated To Train